Omar-Zaki29/Object-Oriented-Programming-Java/AnimalsProject/README.md

-Yes, putting this into a README.md file is the best way to showcase your project.

-Here is the finalized code for your README.md file.
-It combines the technical description with a clear structure that highlights your engineering skills at the University of Debrecen.

 🐾 Animal Management System (Java OOP)
 📖 Description
 This project is a practical implementation of Object-Oriented Programming (OOP) principles in Java.
 It models a system to categorize and manage different animal species using inheritance and custom logic.